MicrosoftDocs/fabric-docs/docs/governance/domains.md

 Subdomains currently have general settings only.
 Fabric admins and domain admins can create, edit and delete sub domains

-### General settings
+### Edit name and description

-Fabric admins can edit the name and description fields.
+Fabric admins can edit the name and description fields of domain and subdomains.
 Domain admins can edit the description field only.

-1. On the Domain settings page, select **General settngs** and then make your desired changes.
+1. Select **General settngs** and then make your desired changes.

     :::image type="content" source="./media/domains/domain-edit-details.png" alt-text="Screenshot showing the domains name and description fields.":::